mmiranda222/.statsuite/content/configurations/search-config/_index.md

  'Exclude specific CategorySchemes from the search index', '#exclude-categoryschemes-from-the-search-index', 'Relevance of free-text search results: How to tweak the weights of specific dataflow properties', '#relevance-of-free-text-search-results-how-to-tweak-the-weights-of-specific-dataflow-properties', 'Manage synonyms', '#manage-synonyms',
- 'Overwrite search-specific settings defined in the general organisations configuration', '#overwrite-search-specific-settings-defined-in-the-general-organisations-configuration', ]
+ 'Overwrite search-specific settings defined in the general `organisation` configuration', '#overwrite-search-specific-settings-defined-in-the-general-organisation-configuration', ]
 ---
 <!-- This page (or a sub-page or sub-section of this page) of the documentation is referenced as an external resource in the .Stat Academy: